-New Accounting Pronouncements - 2013, 2012 and 2011.
-There were no significant accounting pronouncements issued during 2013, 2012 or 2011 that had or will have a material impact on our results of operations, financial position or cash flows.
+There were no significant accounting pronouncements issued during 2013 or 2012 that had a material impact on our consolidated results of operations, financial position or cash flows.

 2. Transactions with Affiliates

 Gulfstream Management & Operating Services, L.L.C.
 (GMOS), owned 50% by Spectra Energy Partners and 50% by Williams Partners, provides management, construction and operating services pursuant to agreements entered into with us and with affiliates of Spectra Energy and Williams.
 GMOS bills us for services rendered including labor and benefit costs, employee expenses, overhead costs and in some cases, third-party costs.
 Such amounts are reflected in the Statements of Operations as Operating, Maintenance and Other - Affiliates or in the Balance Sheets as Property, Plant and Equipment, as appropriate.